2026 Annual Conference

 The 2026 conference will be hosted in partnership with the History of Art department at the University of Cambridge in April.

-The conference will be held across Churchill College, and Murray Edwards College and the Møller Institute, with Churchill College being the main conference hub.
+The conference will be held across Churchill College, Murray Edwards College and the Møller Institute, with Churchill College being the main conference hub.

 The Association for Art History’s Annual Conference brings together international research and critical debate about art history and visual culture.
 A key annual event, the conference is an opportunity to keep up to date with new research, hear leading keynotes, broaden networks and exchange ideas.